openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 **Who this EP would affect:** The changes outlined in this proposal affect any consumer of SMIRNOFF force fields that include `<NAGLCharges>`, which is likely to be the case for `openff-2.3.0` and beyond.
 Since it is not a required section, force field developers who choose to use other partial charge methods would not be affected.
 SMIRNOFF implementations must implement `<NAGLCharges>`, by definition, to use force fields that include this section.
 Existing force fields cannot use this section, so they are not affected.

-**Changes needed:** The contents of this proposal derive from the current structure of OpenFF NAGL and the model(s) it implements.
-If this proposal is accepted, OpenFF NAGL will need minor updates to properly check its GNN implementation against the details encoded in a SMIRNOFF force field, but we expect these changes will be minor because the proposed changes derive directly from this software.
-The OpenFF Toolkit and Interchange will need minor updates to properly support this section and some edge cases that arise from using this section in combination with other section(s) and tools, such as prespecified charges and virtual site parameter which modify charges.
-Similar tools which also implement the encoded GNN and/or the SMIRNOFF specification more broadly will need similar updates.

 **Interaction with other sections:** This proposal does not include changes or interactions with sections that do not modify partial charges, such as `<vdW>`, `<Constraints>`, `<Bonds>`, `<Angles>`, etc.

 `NAGLCharges` fits into the current charge hierarchy as follows (with methods high in the list taking priority over those lower):